nfbarnes/consent/README.md

 this entire set of documentation is an accumulation of methods, materials, language, contexts, experiences, and applications

-also, similar to gameplay in trivial pursuit (though our experience here is by no means trivial), one may benefit from multiple encounters with a specific aspects
+also, similar to gameplay in trivial pursuit (though our experience here is by no means trivial), one may benefit from multiple encounters with specific aspects

 this work (even though coded line by line) is circular and spiral, meaning you can begin with any of the included files and move through the module slices in your preferred sequence --